Taos Ski Valley, New Mexico: History

+In the 1800s, present-day Taos Ski Valley was the site of a small copper mining town called Twining, New Mexico, which was later abandoned.
+In 1955, Ernie and Rhoda Blake founded the area as a ski mountain.

+The first ski lift, a J-bar, was installed in 1956.
+Until 1957, the ski resort featured only one ski slope, Snakedance.
+In 1957, the resort installed a second lift—a Poma (platter) lift.

+The Blakes lived in an eleven-foot camper in the absence of any buildings in the area except the almost-completed Hondo Lodge (now Snakedance Condominiums).
+Even after moving into the lodge, they lived without power until 1963.
+Ernie and Rhoda had been living in Santa Fe, New Mexico, where Ernie managed the Santa Fe Ski Basin.
+Ernie was for a time involved in the day-to-day management of the Taos resort, answering the phone and telling prospective visitors whether the skiing was expected to be good in advance of weekend trips.
+The village was incorporated in 1996.

-In 2013, Taos Ski Valley, Inc., was sold by the founding family to billionaire conservationist Louis Bacon.
-It has 110 trails with 24% beginner, 25% intermediate, and 51% advanced/expert.
-The Ernie Blake Snowsports School is one of the highest rated ski schools in North America.
+In 2006, Taos Ski Valley had 110 trails with 24% beginner, 25% intermediate, and 51% advanced/expert.
+It was home to the Ernie Blake Snowsports School, one of the highest rated ski schools in North America.

+In December 2013, the Blake family sold Taos Ski Valley, Inc. to billionaire conservationist Louis Bacon.

+In 2018, Taos Ski Valley started Taos Air, a virtual airline which operated scheduled public air charter service at Taos Regional Airport during ski season.
+Summer flights were added in 2021.
+Taos Air ceased using its own brand identity in December 2022 when flight operations were transferred to JSX, and it effectively terminated operations permanently in April 2024 when Taos Ski Valley allowed its airline service contract with the town of Taos to expire.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.4 sqmi, all land.

 Taos Ski Valley is one of the highest municipalities in the US, sited at an elevation of 9321 ft; however, the village limits reach 12581 ft and the highest residential dwelling is at 10350 ft.
 Kachina Village, also at over 10,350 feet, houses Bavarian Restaurant and two condo complexes and accommodates six permanent residents and visitors in 30 condo units; 70–80 home sites are planned for development.
 Wheeler Peak, the tallest mountain in New Mexico at 13161 ft, overlooks the village.

 The village is completely surrounded by Carson National Forest, including bordering designated wilderness.